Kendall Walton: Education and career

 He joined the University of Michigan faculty in 1965, and became Charles L. Stevenson Collegiate Professor in 1999.
 He was elected as a Fellow of the American Academy of Arts and Sciences in 1998, and received an honorary doctorate from the University of Nottingham in 2005.
 He was president of the American Society for Aesthetics from 2003 to 2005.

 Philosophical work

 Make-believe theory

 Walton's major contribution to philosophy is his theory of representation, known as the make-believe theory.
 In the context of ontology, the same theory is usually referred to as pretense theory, and in the context of representational arts, prop theory.
 Walton has been working on this philosophical theory since 1973, and it is expounded in his 1990 magnum opus Mimesis as Make -Believe: On the Foundations of the Representational Arts.
-The theory is a development of Ernst Gombrich's sketched ideas concerning the relationship between toys and art, presented in his famous essay 'Meditations on a Hobby Horse', which Walton has described as having been “largely ignored” by most of philosophy of art. and suggested that styles in art can be understood by comparison to the adjective qualities we attach to the actions that artists apparently took in making a work of art.
+The theory is a development of Ernst Gombrich's sketched ideas concerning the relationship between toys and art, presented in his famous essay 'Meditations on a Hobby Horse', which Walton has described as having been “largely ignored” by most of philosophy of art.

+According to Walton's theory, representational art can be understood as props that prescribe specific imaginings, analogous to the way children's toys such as dolls and teddy bears function as props in children's games of make-believe, albeit with greater sophistication.
+Via certain principles of generation, any such prop generates fictional truths, which collectively constitute fictional worlds.
+Walton identifies two kinds of such worlds: the game world of each participant and the work world, which can be thought of as containing only such content as is true in any well-formed game world.
+Props are divided into two forms: sensory depictions (such as paintings, sculpture and certain kinds of music), and verbal representations (such as novels and the spoken component of theater).

+A key clarification that the make-believe theory offers is the idea that the term 'fictional' can be taken to mean “true in the appropriate game of make-believe” or, equivalently, true in the fictional world of the representation.
+Walton states that “Imagining aims at the fictional as belief aims at the true.
+What is true is to be believed; what is fictional is to be imagined.”
+He develops this concept into an ontology of fictional objects that eliminates any “voodoo metaphysics” by recognising that people sometimes refer to fictional entities as if they were referring to real entities.
+Walton identifies a pretense construal whereby a person pretends to describe the real world, when actually describing a fictional world.